THE TEAM

 During his college days, he became known for his drumming, instrumentals, and DJ’ing skills while working in the Chico, CA music scene.
 Since moving to Reno in 2015, he has been more heavily focused on Live Sound and has provided concert production services to a long list of national, regional and local artists.
 Typically operating as both FOH & Monitor Engineer simultaneously, as well as Stage Manager and Production Manager.

 Ryan's passion for music and technology drives his commitment to excellence, whether he's working on a live event, playing and producing music, or setting up AV systems.
-His expertise and dedication have made him a trusted and respected name in the industry, known for delivering outstanding results and creating memorable experiences for his clients.
+His expertise and dedication have made him a respected name in the industry, known for delivering outstanding results and creating memorable experiences for his clients.
 His diverse skillset and extensive knowledge base enable him to cater to the needs of a wide variety of clients, ensuring high-quality production and exceptional service for every project and event.

 Cole Halvorsen